What is a Chapter

 “DFW’s strength lies in the synergy that’s created when friends gather to connect, to learn and to give, and when this powerful model is replicated over and over in our chapters in communities all over the world.” - Marsha Wallace

-A DFW Chapter is group of people that:
+A DFW Chapter is group of people who:

 Our international chapter applications are temporarily on-hold as we research the legal requirements for the growing demand to expand globally.